Taylor dispersion in arbitrarily shaped axisymmetric channels: Summary and conclusions

 \section{Summary and conclusions}

-We demonstrated a Taylor-Aris dispersion analysis for axisymmetric channels with slowly-varying, arbitrary radius distributions.
-We first derived a PDE for the development of the area-averaged concentration including an explicit, closed-form local dispersion coefficient.
+We demonstrated a Taylor-Aris dispersion analysis for axisymmetric channels with slowly-varying, arbitrary radius distributions, with assumptions and smallness parameters summarized in Table \ref{table:assumptions_summary}.
+We first derived a PDE for the development of the area-averaged concentration including an explicit local dispersion coefficient.
 We then derived equations for the dynamics of the axial mean (first moment) and variance (second moment) of the solute distribution.
-The latter derivation was accomplished by performing further Taylor-Aris type scaling analysis and introducing smallness parameters based on the first and second derivative of the radius profile.
-We then approximated the shape of the area-averaged solute distribution as normal (Gaussian) distribution and proposed two heuristics for relations describing the moments of local geometry experienced by the solute.
+We then proposed a heuristic for relations describing the moments of local geometry experienced by the solute.
 Our analysis allowed us to simplify the solution for the complex dynamics of solute zones to two coupled ODEs for the mean and variance.
-These ODEs provide a description of solute position and variance solely from the channel geometry.
-To our knowledge, this is the first time a full prediction of the time evolution of variance is possible (using only two ODEs) for this kind of problem.
+These ODEs provide a description of solute position and variance from the channel geometry, given the assumptions of lubrication flow.
+To our knowledge, this is the first time a full prediction of the time evolution of axial variance is possible using only two ODEs (including for short time scales) for this type of problem.
+Our method can also be applied to a long time scale, as long as the axial variance remains small compared to the characteristics wavelength of channel variations.

-We further derived a closed-form expression which delineates the regimes of positive and negative variance growth.
-This expression quantifies the solution of zero growth variance as a function of local Peclet number, local slope in the channel, and the ratio between variance and the square of the local radius.
-This analysis demonstrates clearly the conditions required for channel expansion to yield decreases in solute variance.
-We also developed further simplifications of our model which yields a single, first-order nonlinear ODE describing relation between the axial radius distribution and variance (spatial) distribution.
-This relation is very useful in the design of channel shapes which yield specific (desired) dynamics for solute variance.
-We also evaluated a naive prediction of solute dynamics using the closed-form expression of the dispersion coefficient.
-The results showed this expression yields highly inaccurate estimates of the time evolution of variance, even in the simple cases of diverging and converging conical (section) channels.
+We further derived an analytical expression which delineates the regimes of transient positive and negative axial variance growth.
+This expression quantifies the solution of transient zero growth axial variance as a function of the local Peclet number, local slope in the channel, and the ratio between axial variance and the square of the local radius.
+This analysis demonstrates clearly the conditions required for channel expansion to yield decreases in solute axial variance.
+We also developed further simplifications of our model which yields a single, first-order nonlinear ODE describing the relation between the axial radius distribution and axial variance (spatial) distribution.
+This relation is very useful in the design of channel shapes which yield specific (desired) dynamics for solute axial variance.